Kung training develops a predatory, aggressive and confident mindset for combat and self defence (only)

 For me the practice of Tai Chi various conditioning methods is not only an enjoyable practice, I also find the inherent disciple and challenge something extremely positive.
 Many of my students have also embraced the ‘tai chi lifestyle’ that includes a heavy dose of conditioning training.
 They maintain a lean and healthy looking physique and are energetic and powerful in practice.

-Tai Chi Kung – tough training but absolutely essential for martial practitioners
+Kung training – tough training but absolutely essential for martial practitioners

 Kung means ‘skill acquired through hard work’.
 In Tai Chi kung the objective is to build you into a fighting machine, with high levels of power, stamina and resilience.
 Equally important is that it builds mental toughness and grit – the will to win.
 Sometimes your opponent may be an exceptional technician (especially if you compete at a high level) and you may not have the skill level to defeat them.
 However, if you have the courage and spirit to win, then you can overcome the better technical, through the sheer strength of will alone.
 If you read Musashi’s Book of Five Rings, you will see that the word that comes up most often is spirit.